api-platform/docs/core/performance.md

 ## Configuration

 Support for reverse proxies other than Varnish or Caddy with the HTTP cache module can be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.
-Three purgers are available, the built-in caddy http cache purger (`api_platform.http_cache.purger.souin`), the http tags (`api_platform.http_cache.purger.varnish.ban`), the surrogate key implementation
+Three purgers are available, the built-in caddy HTTP cache purger (`api_platform.http_cache.purger.souin`), the HTTP tags (`api_platform.http_cache.purger.varnish.ban`), the surrogate key implementation
 (`api_platform.http_cache.purger.varnish.xkey`).
-You can specify the implementation using the `purger` configuration node, for example to use the xkey implementation:
+You can specify the implementation using the `purger` configuration node, for example, to use the `xkey` implementation:

 ```yaml
 api_platform: